trans-travel/trans-travel/us/ks.md

 See the [USA TSA](../notes/tsa.md) document.

- * It may be illegal to use a bathroom that does not match your sex assigned at birth in Kansas airports (note that Kansas City Airport - MCI - is in Missouri)
+ * It is illegal to use a bathroom that does not match your sex assigned at birth in Kansas airports (note that Kansas City Airport - MCI - is in Missouri, not Kansas, and thus this law does not apply to the Kansas City Airport)

 ## Jails / Prisons

- * Trans women would be required to be housed with men
+ * Trans women are required to be housed with men.
- * Trans men would be required to be housed with women
+ * Trans men are required to be housed with women.
- * Nonbinary people would be required to be housed according to sex assigned at birth
+ * Nonbinary people are required to be housed according to sex assigned at birth.

 ## Legal Definition of Sex